Tobias-Fechner/re-place.academy/3 - Product/1 - Use Cases.md

+For the first phase of [[3 - Go To Market|GTM]], we'll be seeking to partner with hree project/ organisational groups
 # Gwyrddni

+# Wada

 # Regenesis Community of Practice

-# Wada